cloudamqp/java-amqp-example/README.md

 # Run Java worker processes on Heroku

-Any business application today has two components to it:
+Some applications can benifit from splitting logic into two components:

 1. A web component that is consumed by the end-user
-2. A non-web component to supplement your web component.
+2. A non-web component or background process to supplement the web component.

 The non-web component of your application is called a [Worker](http://devcenter.heroku.com/articles/process-model#mapping_the_unix_process_model_to_web_apps) process in Heroku.
 This article is going to talk about getting started on the running a Java worker process in your Heroku environment.